Friday, February 13, 2026

 “She understood then that memory is not a record of what happened, but a story we tell ourselves so we can continue.
 And like all stories, it chooses what to keep, what to soften, and what to leave unsaid.”
 The English Patient, Michael Ondaatje

 My mother tells me that déjà vu is simply memories of your book of life resonating in your soul.
 She’s told me this since…forever…and she’s gifted with the power of knowing.
-She says that before you are born, it’s written, and you are shown your book of life, and you arrive ready to live into it.
-My roommate Lyndsey knows this story well.
+She says that before you are born, it’s written, and you are shown your book of life by God, and you arrive ready to live it.
+My college roommate Lyndsey knows this story well.
 It always makes me think of her.
 It was even in her rehearsal dinner speech.
 It’s part of me, and her, thanks to my Mom.
-It’s not easy to follow, these spiritual and soul lessons, the insensible familiarities.
-I am still managing, I always will be.
+It’s not easy to follow, these spiritual and soul lessons, the insensible synchronicities, the things you pay close attention to in your core as you grow older.
+I am still managing; I always will be.

 But, as I grow older, I find it harder to argue.
-Déjà vu, and synchronicity, the rare palpable moments of knowing, the ‘couldn’t be so’ moments, or the people you know, but don’t.
+Déjà vu and synchronicity, the rare palpable moments of knowing, the ‘couldn’t be so’ moments, or the people you know, but don’t.
 It doesn’t make sense.
-Or is it the only sense?
+Or is it the only true sense?

 For now, let me tell you a story, kept, softened, parts unsaid, but a record for…memory.
 This story is intimately important to me on many levels.
-I document it live, unedited and real, as me, not anyone else I’m trying to be or writing for, because I think that’s part of the story.
+I document it live, unedited and real, nestled at a tiny table in the most beautiful London hotel, as me, not anyone else I’m trying to be, or writing for, because I think that’s part of the story.
 Part of this stage of life.
-Part of what I needed to remember.
+Part of what I needed to remember even by being here in London on this destiny trip.
 Part of the book…Of my life.

 In late October, I tried to open a channel in the universe to my soul.
 I do this sometimes.
-It’s like a spiritual double dog dare with an omniscient superpower.
+It’s like a spiritual double dog dare with an omniscient superpower, a game I play.
 “Universe send me a sign, tap into my core, what do I need to know?
 Is it true?
 Am I crazy?
 Do I understand what is not sensible?” my mind whispers.
 I can’t decide if it is a grounding exercise for my soul, or a lifting, divine one.
 Maybe it’s both?
 What I do know is that it is a creative and required exercise, this channel that opens, for a story, clarity, always emerges, whether I like it or not.
 Many I don’t tell, or don’t listen, or deny, don’t want to hear, or save as sacred, sometimes wish I never saw even.
 The truth does indeed have the power to hurt.
 But, I decided on this day, I’d listen, come what may.
-It was part of this dare day written rules to myself.
+It was part of this dare.

-Feeling my Mom Mom Marge, missing her on this day immensely, I was called to go down to the basement and open one of her many bins that sit there, in her collection of things that I sort pile by pile, in puddles of tears.
-The blue bin called me on this day and I dared the universe that the top two things on this bin would tell me something I needed to know.
-Would show me a sign.
+Feeling my Mom Mom Marge, missing her on this day immensely, I was called to go down to the basement and open one of her many bins that sit there, in her collection of things I took from her apartment, that I sort pile by pile, in puddles of tears.
+The blue bin called me on this day and I dared the universe that the top two things on this bin would tell me something I needed to know, would show me a sign.

 Artifact one was a Savoy London hotel receipt from July 3-7, 1969.
 Artifact two was a photo of me at age 7, in the 1st grade.
 I brought them upstairs like magic tokens.
 I made up a story, loose connections I could garner, but it was creative space, storytelling, I thought.
-I had no plan to go to my once familiar London and hadn’t been since 2019.
-I was far off from 7, but I did know that girl was on fire.
+I had no plan to go to London and hadn’t been since 2019.
+I was far off from 7, but I did know the girl in that photo was a girl on fire.
 And why did Mom Mom have a hotel receipt from 1969?
+That was now with me?
 I wish I had asked.
-A recurring theme.
+A recurring theme even after having her for 46 years.

 Several weeks passed.
-I unbelievably received an invitation with aligned rationale to visit London.
+I received a divine invitation out of the sky with aligned rationale to visit London.
 The universe, working its synchronicity in more ways than one.
 The 46-year-old version of me would have over-analyzed myself right out of going to London solo for a few days.
 My 7-year-old self would not.
 I committed.
 Decision made.
-The universe door opens itself, sometimes, when we accept.

-I write this today, in London, staring out on over Hyde Park, with a Savoy receipt and my 7 year old self on the table, sipping a glass of wine, certain there is magic, if you let it in, if you open the channel.
+I write this today, in London, staring out over Hyde Park, with a Savoy receipt and my 7-year-old self on the table, sipping a glass of wine, certain there is magic in this #OneBeautifulLife, if you let it in, if you open the channel.
 A piano player is playing all my favorites in the background.
 Butterflies hang from the ceiling.
 It’s divine here today, in the space I’m in, in the steps I walked, in the corners I wandered.
-I was pulled to all of it.
+I was pulled through all of it.
 Mom Mom brought me here.
 The universe and synchronicity worked for her to do so.
 Music has been everywhere today.
 Pachelbel’s Cannon in D is on the piano now.
 It was on violins in Covent Garden earlier.
 She’s everywhere, yet nowhere.
 And she’s bringing me somewhere.
 I’m letting her.

-I arrived on a red eye this morning, coming into town for a calling for human centered leadership, for a dear friend who trusts me to represent his mission, our shared mission, at an event tomorrow evening.
-It was his invitation that wielded the response, “Now, I have the reason to go to London,” I said out loud to him.
-And without talking myself out of it for all the reasons, I’m here, to speak, to be in alignment, to be true to myself.
+I arrived on a red eye this morning, coming into town for a calling for human centered leadership, for a dear friend who trusts me to represent his mission, our shared mission, as a speaker at an event tomorrow evening.
+It was Gian’s invitation that wielded the response, “Now, I have the reason to go to London,” I said out loud to him.
+And without talking myself out of it for all the reasons, I’m here, to speak, to be in alignment, to be true to myself, and to support a dear friend.

 As I approached, the property felt wrapped in a time warp.
-I actually just imagined her the entire time, walking the same street, pushing the circle door, loving the marble floor and soaring ceilings.
-She would have handpicked every piece of furniture in the place.
+I just imagined her the entire time, walking the same street, pushing the circle door, seeing the marble floor and soaring ceilings for the first time.
+She would have handpicked every piece of furniture in the place, I decided.
 It was antique, timeless, stately, like her.
 Even the vanity in the bathroom, it could have been hers.
 Even the scent was like her perfume.
 The flowers for my Garden Club doting grandmother were extraordinary and all in her colors.
 Before I even entered, the circle drive centerpiece showed purple and pink.
 It’s February, these were spring flowers, but they would have been her pick, and here they were.

-When I entered, it was clear.
 Magenta orchids were in every corner, accented by a few well-placed red roses.
 Her favorites and mine, all together.
-The lump in my throat was not able to be pushed down by this point.
+The lump in my throat could not be pushed down by this point.
 Had she been watching me tend to my orchids this year?
 Did she know this, the delicate devotion I’ve had to them, my sacred orchids?
 I asked for heavenly signs, and I got them.
 I went to the front desk and approached with my receipt from 1969 and told her my story.
 Chloe, the beautiful young woman at the desk, an angel with perfect eyeliner looked upon me with love, as my eyeliner ran smeared against my cheek from a red eye with no sleep and ugly crying combined.
 I told her the flowers were timely.
-She noted they had just been changed over this morning, complete just before my arrival.
+She noted they had just been changed over this morning, completed just before my arrival.
 Of course they were.
 Of course.
 They.
 Were.

-A group of women sat across the room from me, chit chatting and deep in wedding planning in the corner booth, worried about inconsequential things like the way the potatoes would be cut, or the amount of sauce on the gnocchi’s that would be served at the reception, not if her husband to be was gentle with her, an active listener.
+A group of women sat across the room from me, chit chatting and deep in wedding planning in the corner booth, worried about inconsequential things like the way the potatoes would be cut, and the amount of sauce on the gnocchi’s that would be served at the reception, not if her husband is gentle with her, an active listener.
 I wanted to interject, “Remind the bride that the people she loves will all be gathered in one place.
 And they don’t last forever.
 Tell her to dance with her mother, and grandmother, and take extra slow sways with her Dad.
 No one will remember the food!
 Take mental snapshots and real photos, with all of them.
 She’ll cling to the way they looked on the day she married.
-Ask the bride if her husband sees her for who she truly is, is she being herself and does he love her for it?
+Ask the bride if her groom sees her for who she truly is, if he loves her for it?
+If she believes he will always tell the truth?
+My God.
 Remind her she’s a Queen.
 Read this quote from this book.
-Make sure she knows what his eyes look like when they’re telling the truth, so she lets no small lie turn into a bigger one, that will steal her soul because she loves him so and was deceived.
-It will steal years from her, inspecting her soul for what she could have done better.
-She will lose herself in it.
 Forget the damn gnocchi.”
 I said none of these things.
-I cried into my champagne and read Queen Elizabeth quotes.
-Life and love are real breathing organisms.
-And so it goes.
+Instead, I cried into my champagne.

-After a deep meditation and lingering that caused the flower shop owner, a lovely London hotel thing, and the bell hops grave concern, I had Chloe take a final photo and I mustered up the strength to leave.
+After a deep meditation and lingering that caused the hotel flower shop owner and the bell hops grave concern, I had Chloe take a final photo and I mustered up the strength to leave.
 I felt like I had just been to church.
 I had.
-Mom Mom cast this for me.
+She cast this for me.
 I listened.
 Magic.

 I wandered for hours.
 I found more flowers and music in the Covent Garden, across the way from the Savoy, why they probably stayed here, proximity to lively music and shopping.
 There were many butterflies, also her signs from above, and in the synchronous rhythms of my life.
 And my walking pace felt light, not hurried, but at ease.
-I found my way back to my hotel, to the piano player, to afternoon tea, that bled into dinner, that still has me sitting here hours later, writing this, with my waiter Viktor bringing me delicious wine and snacks and selling the dessert menu.
+I found my way back to my hotel, to the piano player, to afternoon tea, that bled into dinner, that still has me sitting here hours later, writing this, with my angel waiter, first Viktor, now into late shift, Altay bringing me delicious wine and snacks and choosing desserts for me.

 Friday, August 8, 2025